Corporate Sustainability

 Main Products and Services

 Wafer Works primarily offers semiconductor epitaxial silicon wafers, semiconductor polished silicon wafers (single-sided and double-sided polished wafers), and silicon-on-insulator (SOI) wafer products (or services).
 We strive to provide customers with suitable materials, applicable and legal products, and achieve better quality.
 We are committed to developing and researching products that enable customers to use and sell better products.
 During transactions, we ensure that customers receive high-quality and prompt service.
 All products produced by Wafer Works comply with relevant laws and regulations, maintain product quality, comply with regulatory standards, and improve product yield for better products.
-Below is the sales statistics for each region for the year 2023:

 Global Deployment